-Moray's population grew by 10.4% from 1999 to 2019 has grown over the past 10 years and is forecast to grow by 4.4% over the period 2016 to 2026.but is now forecast to decline between 2018 and 2028, with a natural (births less deaths) decline of 2.6% only partly offset by net inward migration of 2.5%.
-This contrasts with an average projected population growth for Scotland as a whole of 3.2% 1.8%, also driven by net inward migration.
-The impact of the pandemic and Brexit on migration is as yet unclear.
-Moray alsoalso is now projected to have has an above the Scottish average projected a change of 5.2% (which is the same as the Scottish average) in the number of households over the period 2016-2018 to 20412029.- Moray's population is aging, with life expectancy and healthy life expectancy for both men and women above the Scottish average.
-However, primary and secondary schools rolls are still projected to tal of all Scottish school rolls.
+Moray's population has grown over the past 10 years and is forecast to grow by 4.4% over the period 2016 to 2026.
+This contrasts with an average projected population growth for Scotland as a whole of 3.2%.
+Moray also has an above the Scottish average projected change in the number of households over the period 2016 to 2041.
+Moray's population is aging, with life expectancy and healthy life expectancy for both men and women above the Scottish average.
+However, primary and secondary schools rolls are projected to increase, in numbers and also as a percentage of the projected total of all Scottish school rolls.
 This will impact on demand for services and also on grant support from Scottish Government under the present method of allocating general revenue grant.